randrew/uxn32/readme.md

 * Sandboxed file system access for Uxn program ROMs.
 * Uxn programs receive events at full speed and repaint immediately.
 Got a 240hz display?
 Now your Uxn drawing program can make use of it.
 * Pre-emptive execution, so it won't freeze up if the Uxn program goes into an infinite loop, unlike the SDL2 version.
-* Compiles with: every version of Visual Studio back to and including VC6, Clang, clang-cl, MinGW clang, and probably GCC if you change a couple of lines.
+* Compiles with: every version of Visual Studio back to and including VC6, Clang, clang-cl, MinGW Clang, and MinGW GCC.

 ![](https://raw.githubusercontent.com/wiki/randrew/uxn32/uxn32-1.2-screenshot.gif)